 Pupils enjoy school.
 They respond well to the high expectations of staff.
-Pupils strive to do their best and achieve well.
-Pupils are extremely kind and caring.
+Pupils strive to do their best kind and caring.
 They frequently give up their free time to help each other.
-Lessons are free from disruption and lunchtimes are a buzz of happy and harmonious play.
+Lessons are free from d happy and

 Ofsted May 2024